Measurement and Probability in Relativistic Quantum Mechanics: Probability

-Since swapping the states $\ket{e^{\beta},s^{\beta}}$ and $\ket{e^{\gamma},s^{\gamma}}$ is not physically significant when $|\psi_{\sysS}^{\beta}| = |\psi_{\sysS}^{\gamma}|$, these states can be considered physically indistinguishable.
-This provides the desired physical symmetry for defining objective probabilities (as discussed in \sect{sect:intro}): states that are physically indistinguishable when swapped should be considered equally likely.
+So, this establishes the desired physical symmetry for defining objective probabilities: states that are physically indistinguishable when swapped should be considered equally likely.
 In particular, suppose all the coefficients in \eqn{eqn:C6} have equal magnitude.
 Then all the branch states represent equally likely branches of the universe, since swapping any one of them with any other leaves the overall state of the universe unchanged, with the swapped conditions simply relabelled.

-Now, the condition of having all coefficients of equal magnitude may seem rather restrictive, but it is enough to allow us to derive the Born rule \cite{zurek05}.
+Indeed, the normalization normalization $\sum_{\alpha} \sqr{\psi_{\sysS}^{\alpha}} = 1$ implies that, if all the $\psi_{\sysS}^{\alpha}$ have equal magnitude, then $|\psi_{\sysS}^{\alpha}| = \sqrt{1/N}$, where $N$ is the number of $\alpha$ conditions, and